wiesehahn/lidar-forestry/README.md

     │
     ├── resources          <- Figures, literature, manuals, and all other explanatory materials.
     │   ├── documents      <- External documents such as project outlines.
-    │   └── figures        <- External figures used in reports such as logos.
+    │   ├── figures        <- External figures used in reports such as logos.
-    │
+    │   └── website        <- files to build website with quarto │
     └── results            <- Results as part of this project.
         ├── figures        <- Generated graphics and figures to be used in reporting └── reports        <- Generated analysis as HTML, PDF, LaTeX, etc.
 --------